aimms/how-to/Articles/80/80-schedule-jobs.rst

 Some applications involve solving a mathematical program regularly, for instance every night or every ten minutes.

+There are two mechanisms available to achieve this.

+#.  `Tasks v2 on AIMMS Cloud <https://documentation.aimms.com/cloud/tasks.html#schedule-task-s>`_
+    explains clearly how to achieve regular execution easily.

+#.
+AIMMS PRO jobs that reschedule themselves.
+This may be a bit tricky and warrants a detailed example.

-In this article, we'll discuss how an AIMMS job can reschedule itself, as depicted in the next picture.
+In the remainder of this article, we'll discuss how an AIMMS job can reschedule itself, as depicted in the next picture.

 .. image:: images/DelegationLevel.png